LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

     Indicates whether the parallel momentum equation for species (is) is to be solved in region (ireg).
 Subservient to 'no\_solve' switch.

+.. index:: SOLVEMT

+``SOLVEMT``    type: ``logical array of size (0:NREG)``
+    Indicates whether the total parallel momentum equation is to be solved in region (ireg).
+For the total parallel momentum equation to be solved in a region, all momentum equations in the range defined by 'b2news\_nsmin' and 'b2news\_nsmax' must have SOLVEMO true in that region.
+Subservient to 'no\_solve' switch.
+    It is important to note that the 'b2news\_no\_solve' switch allows for solving or not all momentum equations together as a whole, along with the total equation.
+    Defaults to .true. unless using the time-dependent mode, in which case it is set to .false. and should not be used.

 .. index:: SOLVEPO

 ``SOLVEPO``    type: ``logical array of size (0:NREG)``    default: ``.true.``